What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 What is industrial IoT?

 Industrial IoT (also known as IIoT) refers to a network of connected industrial devices found on things like plant manufacturing equipment down to small sensors inside of manufactured devices.
-These sensors are typically used to collect information on past performance or efficiency and share that data back to a centralized source.
+These IoT sensors are typically used to collect information on past performance or efficiency and share that data back to a centralized source.

 Why is IIoT Security so important?